Bygdemål

-Bygdemål (originally termed landsmål by Ivar Aasen, used before 1929, when landsmål began to refer to Nynorsk as a written language) refers to traditional dialects spoken outside of cities in Norway, in contrast to the cities' spoken languages.
+Bygdemål (originally termed landsmål by Ivar Aasen, used before 1929, when landsmål began to refer to Nynorsk as a written language) refers to traditional Norwegian dialects spoken outside of cities in Norway, in contrast to the cities' spoken languages.

 Details

 Bygdemål often encompass a wider range of sounds and have less resemblance to Dano-Norwegian and the standard written languages, Bokmål and Nynorsk.
 This is in contrast to Bymål (city language), which is characterized by the dialects in the cities.